nabeel-oz/qlik-py-tools/README.md

 - Seasonality and holiday analysis: Also using Facebook Prophet.
 - Linear correlations : Implemented using Pandas.

-Further information on these features can be found under [docs](docs).
+Further information on these features is available through the Usage section below.

 For more information on Qlik Server Side Extensions see [qlik-oss](https://github.com/qlik-oss/server-side-extension).